-Gokyo to Renjola Pass Trek is an attractive yet challenging and adventurous trekking destination of the Khumbu region that fills your heart with the utmost joy and excitement.
+Gokyo to Renjola Pass Trek is an attractive yet challenging and adventurous trekking destination in the Khumbu region that fills your heart with the utmost joy and excitement.
 Renjo La Pass Trek offers a rare but classic Everest experience away from the busy and bustling trails.

 Gokyo Lake is situated at an altitude of 4,790 meters and is formed in the Khumjung village of the Khumbu region.
 Gokyo Ri, which is located just west of the Ngozumpa Glacier, offers a panoramic view of four peaks over 8,000 meters: Mt.
 Everest, Lhotse, Makalu, and Cho Oyu.

 You can see the entire Gokyo valley, which is home to one of the tallest dwellings in the world.
 In addition, splendid views of other mountain ranges (Amadablam, Nuptse, Pumori, Mount, and many more snowy peaks) can also be enjoyed from Gokyo Ri.
 The duration to climb Gokyo Ri from Gokyo Lake will take around 4-5 hours.

 Throughout Gokyo Renjo La Pass Trek, you can embrace many splendors of Sagarmatha National Park as we pass through the heart of the Sherpa ethnic group and into the surroundings of fascinating snow-capped peaks.

 The hiking trail also offers some of the most magnificent views of nature in the form of glistening turquoise lakes, mighty snow-capped mountains, picturesque forests, and rare Himalayan wildlife.

 In addition to the natural beauty, you are sure to enjoy the peaceful cores of Sherpa community settlements, and villages including Namche, Machhermo, Dole, Thame, and much more.

 Highlights of Gokyo Renjola Pass Trek